mspnp/aks-baseline/07-bootstrap-validation.md

 1. Get AKS `kubectl` credentials.

    > In the [Microsoft Entra ID Integration](03-microsoft-entra-id.md) step, we placed our cluster under Microsoft Entra group-backed RBAC.
 This is the first time we are seeing this used. `az aks get-credentials` sets your `kubectl` context so that you can issue commands against your cluster.
 Even when you have enabled Microsoft Entra ID integration with your AKS cluster, an Azure user has sufficient permissions on the cluster resource can still access your AKS cluster by using the `--admin` switch to this command.
-Using this switch _bypasses_ Microsoft Entra ID and uses client certificate authentication instead; that isn't what we want to happen.
-So in order to prevent that practice, local account access (e.g. `clusterAdmin` or `clusterMonitoringUser`) is expressly disabled.
+Using this switch *bypasses* Microsoft Entra ID and uses client certificate authentication instead; that isn't what we want to happen.
+So in order to prevent that practice, local account access such as `clusterAdmin` or `clusterMonitoringUser`) is expressly disabled.
    >
    > In a following step, you'll log in with a user that has been added to the Microsoft Entra security group used to back the Kubernetes RBAC admin role.
-Executing the first `kubectl` command below will invoke the Microsoft Entra ID login process to authorize the _user of your choice_, which will then be authenticated against Kubernetes RBAC to perform the action.
-The user you choose to log in with _must be a member of the Microsoft Entra group bound_ to the `cluster-admin` ClusterRole.
+Executing the first `kubectl` command below will invoke the Microsoft Entra ID login process to authorize the *user of your choice*, which will then be authenticated against Kubernetes RBAC to perform the action.
+The user you choose to log in with *must be a member of the Microsoft Entra group bound* to the `cluster-admin` ClusterRole.
 For simplicity you could either use the "break-glass" admin user created in [Microsoft Entra ID Integration](03-microsoft-entra-id.md) (`bu0001a0008-admin`) or any user you assigned to the `cluster-admin` group assignment in your [`cluster-rbac.yaml`](cluster-manifests/cluster-rbac.yaml) file.

    ```bash
    az aks get-credentials -g rg-bu0001a0008 -n $AKS_CLUSTER_NAME